Haichen-Liu/HaichenLiu01.github.io/_pages/about.md

 ---

 Before pursuing my master’s studies at the University of Edinburgh, I had the privilege of working with Prof. [Jianqiang Mei](https://dianzi.tute.edu.cn/info/1291/25232.htm), Prof. [Chengguang Sun](https://dianzi.tute.edu.cn/info/1291/25242.htm), Prof. [Dan Cheng](https://dianzi.tute.edu.cn/info/1291/25162.htm), and Prof. [Xuewen Ding](https://dianzi.tute.edu.cn/info/1291/25172.htm)  on topics related to the internet of things, embedded systems, image processing, and machine learning.
-Under the guidance of Prof. Mei, I broadened my expertise in advanced imaging and machine learning techniques, which laid a strong foundation for my later research.
-Additionally, my friend and collaborator **Ye Liu** has been an important part of my academic journey, providing both intellectual support and encouragement throughout my studies.
+Under the guidance of Prof. Jianqiang Mei, I broadened my expertise in advanced imaging and machine learning techniques, which laid a strong foundation for my later research.
+Additionally, my friend and collaborator Ye Liu has been an important part of my academic journey, providing both intellectual support and encouragement throughout my studies.

 ---